Reverse Mortgages FAQ:

 Banks don’t give your credit score as much scrutiny when they evaluate your application for a reverse mortgage, because you don’t make payments on it.
 As a result, your record of making payments on time is not as crucial a part of the consideration process.
-There are different tiers of reverse mortgages, with corresponding interest rates, depending on your credit score.
+There are different tiers of reverse mortgages in Canada, with corresponding interest rates, depending on your credit score.
 The bank doesn’t look at your current income from work, you don’t have to pay off the loan until it’s time to sell the house.
 The money to pay off the loan won’t come from your income; instead, it comes from the sale.
 This is what makes the qualification process so easy for people who have the right amount of equity in their homes.

 When does the bank’s name go onto the deed instead of mine?

 When you signed that conventional mortgage, your name went onto the deed, even though you had a considerable loan to pay off.
 When you sign a reverse mortgage, you still own the house, and your name stays on the deed until you sell it.
 The bank has a lien against it, just like it did when you took out that conventional mortgage.
 However, you remain the owner of the house until you pass away or sell it.
 The bank’s name does not go onto the deed unless you sell the house to the bank.